 Rose has a Bachelor of Arts in Education and Politics from the University of Auckland, and a Postgraduate Diploma in Public Policy from the School of Government at Victoria University of Wellington.

-Head of Education Infrastructure Service (EIS): Kim Shannon
+Head of Education Infrastructure Service (EIS)

-Kim is a highly experienced operational and policy leader, who has been with the Ministry since 2000.
+Kim is a highly experienced operational and policy leader who has been with the Ministry since 2000.
 She has led significant change in the Ministry, specialising in building value, driving good business practice and high standards of public service.

 She has led programmes to unwind bulk funding, bring together multiple policy teams into one group, and managed major staffing reviews.
 As Programme Director for the Schools Plus initiative, she led a cross-government approach to lift achievement in education by developing pathways between secondary and tertiary education.